 |Bloom Time||Late spring|

 |Native Area||North America, Europe, Asia|

-If you have other trees on your property, make sure the crabapple will continue to get sunlight, as it needs at least six hours of sun a day to guarantee ample blossoming and fruiting.
+If you have other trees on your property, make sure the crabapple is not too shaded, will as it needs at least six hours of sun a day to guarantee ample blossoming and fruiting.
 Some cultivars can tolerate a partial shade location.